lnahrf/steel_rods/cloyyi4uq000209joda6u74fb.md

 Nobody will ever use VSSM, it will not be popular.
 I was aware of this fact when I published it to NPM.
 Yet I still chose to do it to the best of my abilities, because I had a passion for doing something that I conceive is better than the industry standard.
 I knew I could make something that had to be better, even if it meant it was just better for me.

-Even though VSSM is lying dead in the NPM graveyard, it brought me a lot of value and is continuing to do so because of this article.
+Even though VSSM is laying dead in the NPM graveyard, it brought me a lot of value and is continuing to do so because of this article.

 The best way to get a development job is to build amazing things, even if you think it all has been done before - build it better.
 Even if you think no one will ever use it, what is the point? - Build it now, value will come later.